Momodou Lion Njie

-Momodou Lion Njie (born 10 December 2001) is a professional footballer who plays as a centre-back for Sarpsborg 08, on loan from KFUM Oslo.
+Momodou Lion Njie (born 10 December 2001) is a professional footballer who plays as a centre-back for KFUM.
 Born in Norway, he plays for the Gambia national team.

 Club career

-Njie is a product of the academies of the Norwegian clubs Kolbotn and Vålerenga, debuting with Kolbotn in the Norwegian Fourth Division in 2018.
-He followed that up with stints with the reserves of Follo FK and Skeid II.
+Njie is a product of the academy of Kolbotn and made his debut with Kolbotn in the Norwegian Fourth Division in 2018.
+He also had stints as a youth player in Vålerenga, Follo FK and Skeid during which he also played for Follo's reserves.
 In 2021, he played for Moss FK in the Norwegian Second Division.
-On 13 January 2022, he transferred to KFUM Oslo in the Norwegian First Division.
+On 13 January 2022, he transferred to KFUM in the Norwegian First Division.
 He helped KFUM Oslo achieve promotion to the Eliteserien for the 2024 season, and on 9 January 2024 extended his contract with the club.

+A move to US Lecce in January 2025 ultimately collapsed.

 On 2 September 2025, he joined Sarpsborg on loan in the Eliteserien for the remainder of the 2025 season.

 International career

 Born in Norway, Njie is of Gambian descent.
-He was called up to the The Gambia national team for a set of 2025 Africa Cup of Nations qualification matches in September 2025.
+He was called up to The Gambia national team for a set of 2025 Africa Cup of Nations qualification matches in September 2025.
+He made his debut in a 1–0 away win over Tunisia.

 Personal life

 Njie is the cousin of the professional footballers Moussa and Bilal Njie.
+All three played for KFUM at the same time.
 He is the nephew of the Gambian musician Ousu ‘Lion’ Njie.